xinjie-liu/xinjie-liu.github.io/_pages/about.md

 Before that, I received my bachelor's degree with honor in Automotive Engineering from [Tongji University](https://en.tongji.edu.cn/index.htm), Shanghai.
 During my senior year, I studied as a visiting undergraduate student at [Graz Univerisity of Technology](https://www.tugraz.at/en/home/), Austria.
 My [bachelor's thesis](/projects/bachelor_thesis/) was on interactive imitation learning of robot tasks, supervised by Prof. Youling Yu at the [College of Electronic and Information Engineering](https://see-en.tongji.edu.cn/).
 There, my work was rated as *Outstanding Bachelor Thesis* at Tongji University.

 **I am working on my master's thesis and finished the first project from June to October (topics: game-theoretic planning, objective inference, model-based RL).
-A paper has been submitted and is now available on the 'projects' page.
 I am looking for a Ph.D. position starting in 2023 Fall.**

 <!-- <font color=navy> I am working on my master's thesis (topics: inference, game-theoretic optimization, model-based RL) and expect to graduate in June 2023.
 A preprint of my work so far will be available soon.
 I am looking for PhD position starting in 2023 Fall. </font> -->